Room Reflections & Reverb: Fix Podcast Audio Problems

 These panels are designed to absorb sound and can be hung on your walls and your ceiling and really do a lot to help with reverb and reflection in the room you’re recording.
 They even come in a variety of colors and styles, if you want to dial in the look of your recording studio.

-Reflection Filters and Isolation Shields for Podcast Recording
+Do Reflection Filters and Isolation Shields Improve Podcast Audio Quality?

 Okay, so maybe building a studio might be a bit of a stretch, or you just don’t have a bunch of Persian rugs just lying around to style your space.
 What then?
 Fortunately, it’s never been a better time to start a podcast, even if you’re just curious and want to dip your toes in.